iitggithub/iitggithub.github.io/articles/octoprint_ubuntu_16_04.md

 #### Download Python 3.6 from python.org

 I used 3.6.10.
 Why 3.6.10 and not something newer?
 Not sure... i just picked a minor version at random.
-You can new versions of Python 3.6 if you like as the process is still the same.
+You can use newer versions of Python 3.6 such as 3.6.15 if you like.
+The process is still the same and only the version numbers will change.

 ```
-orangepi@orangepir1:~$ curl -o python-3.6.10.tgz https://www.python.org/ftp/python/3.6.10/Python-3.6.10.tgz
+orangepi@orangepir1:~$ curl -o python.tgz https://www.python.org/ftp/python/3.6.10/Python-3.6.10.tgz
 ```

 #### Decompress the archive

 ```
-orangepi@orangepir1:~$ sudo tar xzf python-3.6.10.tgz
+orangepi@orangepir1:~$ sudo tar xzf python.tgz
 ```

 #### Compile and install Python 3.6

 ```
-orangepi@orangepir1:~$ cd python-3.6.10.tgz
+orangepi@orangepir1:~$ cd python-3.6.10
 orangepi@orangepir1:~$ sudo ./configure --enable-optimizations
 orangepi@orangepir1:~$ sudo make altinstall
 ```